Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 The Cray Compiling Environment are the default compilers on many Cray systems and on LUMI.
 These compilers are designed specifically for scientific software in an HPC environment.
-The current versions use an LLVM-based backend with extensions by HPE Cray for automatic vectorization and shared memory parallelization, technology that they have experience with since the late '70s or '80s.
+The current versions use are LLVM-based with extensions by HPE Cray for automatic vectorization and shared memory parallelization, technology that they have experience with since the late '70s or '80s.

 The compiler offers extensive standards support.
-The C and C++ compiler is essentially Clang with LLVM, and the version numbering of the CCE currently follows the major versions of the Clang compiler used.
+The C and C++ compiler is essentially their own build of Clang with LLVM with some of their optimisation plugins and OpenMP run-time.
+The version numbering of the CCE currently follows the major versions of the Clang compiler used.
 The support for C and C++ language standards corresponds to that of Clang.
 The Fortran compiler uses a frontend developed by HPE Cray, but an LLVM-based backend.